-Microbix's newest product offering, DxTM is principally reliant upon sales to designates of the Government of Ontario.
-There is no assurance that sales to such designates will be ongoing or that other customers will be secured.
+Microbix's DxTM is principally reliant upon sales to designates of the Government of Ontario.
+There is no assurance that sales to such designates will resume or that other customers will be secured.

 Product commercialization requires strategic relationships

 To commercialize large market products in development, Microbix may need to establish strategic partnerships, joint ventures or licensing relationships with pharmaceutical, biotechnology or animal genetics companies.
 It is possible the Company may be unable to negotiate mutually acceptable terms.